 Symptoms And Timing Of Morning Sickness

 Those first trimester nausea symptoms usually begin around 6 weeks and continue until week 12.
 During the second trimester they seem to improve.
 Unfortunately, it is also true women can experience symptoms throughout their entire pregnancy.

-Some women can have severe symptoms and should speak to All About Women OB/GYN in Reston & Dulles for guidance if this happens.
+Some women can have severe symptoms and should speak to All About Women OB/GYN in Reston, VA for guidance if this happens.